yukselsule/StarList/README.md

 # Star-List

-Star-List is a web application designed for movie enthusiasts to search for movies, view detailed information about them, create and manage lists of watched or to-watch movies, and access these lists from a personal profile.
+Star-List is a web application designed for movie enthusiasts to search for movies, view detailed information about them, create and manage lists of watched movies, and access these lists from a personal profile.

 ## Features